-I have often recommended grab bars along hallways for seniors with mobility or balance issues.
+I have often recommended grab bars along hallways for seniors with mobility, balance issues and/or physical limitations.

 Making it easier to get into and out of bed as well as preventing falling out of bed is an absolute must (in my opinion) when it comes to home modification for aging in place.

 Whether you are an older adult looking to make the home modifications needed to age in place safely or you are a caregiver helping a senior loved one to stay in their home or perhaps moving into your home – all these recommendations will help to make the living spaces safer.

 How To Pay For Home Remodeling For Elderly

 There are multiple support services by the federal government or local governments that seniors and their families can tap into for financial assistance for these house modifications.
 Look through these sources for home improvements for elderly adults.

 For those who plan to stay in their homes, a reverse mortgage can be an excellent option for funding retirement.
 Senior citizens that have spouses over the age of 62 and are listed as co-borrowers on loan may find this type of financing very useful with regards to securing funds during later years – especially when partnered up!